 - Specific symptoms usually develop only in severe CKD, and include anorexia, nausea, vomiting, fatigue, weakness, pruritus, lethargy, peripheral oedema, dyspnoea, insomnia, muscle cramps, pulmonary oedema, nocturia, polyuria and headache.

 - Hiccups, pericarditis, coma and seizures are only seen in very severe CKD.

 - The physical examination is often not very helpful but may reveal findings characteristic of the underlying cause (eg, SLE, severe arteriosclerosis, hypertension) or complications of CKD (eg, anaemia, bleeding diathesis, pericarditis).

-- Signs of CKD include increased skin pigmentation or excoriation, pallor, hypertension, postural hypotension, peripheral oedema, left ventricular hypertrophy, peripheral vascular disease, pleural effusions, peripheral neuropathy and restless legs syndrome.
+- Signs of CKD include increased skin pigmentation or excoriation, pallor, hypertension, postural hypotension, peripheral oedema, left ventricular hypertrophy, peripheral arterial disease, pleural effusions, peripheral neuropathy and restless legs syndrome.

-Patients who are at increased risk of developing CKD should be offered screening tests to detect CKD, which should include assessment of the eGFR as well as urine ACR.
-Offer people testing for CKD if they have any of the following risk factors:
+Patients who are at increased risk of developing chronic kidney disease should be offered screening tests to detect CKD, which should include assessment of the eGFR as well as urine ACR.
+The National Institute for Health and Care Excellence (NICE) recommends:

 Acute kidney injury (AKI)

 - Making the distinction between AKI and CKD can be very difficult.
 A history of chronic symptoms of fatigue, weight loss, anorexia, nocturia and pruritus all suggest CKD.

 - The history and examination will provide clues, but renal ultrasound will provide the most important information.
 Renal abnormalities on ultrasound, such as small kidneys in chronic glomerulonephritis or large cystic kidneys in adult polycystic kidney disease, will almost always be present in patients with CKD.